Doggerland: Discovery and investigation by archaeologists

 A skull fragment of a Neanderthal, dated at over 40,000 years old, was recovered from material dredged from the Middeldiep, some 10 mi off the coast of Zeeland, and exhibited in Leiden in 2009.
 In March 2010, it was reported that recognition of the potential archaeological importance of the area could affect the future development of offshore wind farms.
 In 2019, a flint flake partially covered in birch bark tar dredged up off the coast of the Netherlands provided valuable insight into Neanderthal technology and cognitive evolution.

 In 2012, the results of a study of Doggerland by the universities of Birmingham, St Andrews, Dundee, and Aberdeen, including surveys of artefacts, were displayed at the Royal Society summer exhibition in London.
 Richard Bates of St Andrews University said:

 We have speculated for years on the lost land's existence from bones dredged by fishermen all over the North Sea, but it's only since working with oil companies in the last few years that we have been able to re-create what this lost land looked like ...
 We have now been able to model its flora and fauna, build up a picture of the ancient people that lived there and begin to understand some of the dramatic events that subsequently changed the land, including the sea rising and a devastating tsunami.

 Since 2015, the University of Bradford's Europe's Lost Frontiers project has continued mapping the prehistoric landscapes of Doggerland and has used this data to direct a programme of extensive coring of marine palaeochannels.
 Sediment from the cores has provided sedimentary DNA and conventional environmental data.
 These will be used in a major computational modelling programme replicating colonisation of the submerged landscape.

 In 2019, a team of scientists from the University of Bradford and Ghent University found a hammerstone flint on the seabed 25 mi off the coast of Cromer, Norfolk, from a depth of 32 m, which could point to the existence of prehistoric settlements.

+Doggerland was a lush land filled with a wide variety of vegetation, animals, and geographical features that supported a large portion of Europe's Mesolithic population.
+Evidence of wetlands, lakes, and rivers has been found, which would have attracted wildlife like waterfowl and other game; while dense woodlands also covered the varying terrain of hills and valleys.